aayush61203/RealTime-Collab-Django/README.md

 - **Project Manager Panel**:
   - Create and assign tasks.
   - Collaborate with team members.
-  - Manage and track the status of tasks in real-time.
+  - Manage and track the status of tasks in real time.

 - **User Panel**:
   - View and update assigned tasks.